bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_1.rst

 |bokeh.plotting| interface require:

 1. Preparing the data
-    You just used a plain Python list, but NumPy arrays or Pandas series also work.
+    You just used a plain Python list, but NumPy arrays or pandas series also work.

 2. Telling Bokeh what to do with the generated output